Presidential and Federal Records Act Amendments of 2014: Provisions of the act

-Section five of the bill would revise the definition of "records" for purposes of this Act to include all recorded information, regardless of form or characteristics.
-Makes the Archivist's determination of whether recorded information is a record binding on all federal agencies.
+Section five of the bill revised the definition of "records" for purposes of this Act to include all recorded information, regardless of form or characteristics.
+Makes the archivist's determination of whether recorded information is a record binding on all federal agencies.

-Section six of the bill would direct the Archivist to prescribe internal procedures to prevent the unauthorized removal of classified records from the National Archives and Records Administration (NARA) or the destruction or damage of such records, including when such records are accessed electronically.
+Section six of the bill directs the archivist to prescribe internal procedures to prevent the unauthorized removal of classified records from the National Archives and Records Administration (NARA) or the destruction or damage of such records, including when such records are accessed electronically.
 Requires such procedures to: (1) prohibit any person, other than personnel with appropriate security clearances (covered personnel), from viewing classified records in any room that is not secure, except in the presence of NARA personnel or under video surveillance, from being left alone with classified records unless under video surveillance, or from conducting any review of classified records while in the possession of any personal communication device; (2) require all persons seeking access to classified records to consent to a search of their belongings upon conclusion of their records review; and (3) require all writings prepared by persons, other than covered personnel, during the course of a review of classified records to be retained by NARA in a secure facility until such writings are determined to be unclassified, are declassified, or are securely transferred to another secure facility.

-Section seven of the bill would repeal provisions authorizing the National Study Commission on Records and Documents of Federal Officials.
+Section seven of the bill repeals provisions authorizing the National Study Commission on Records and Documents of Federal Officials.

-Section nine of the bill would transfer responsibility for records management from the Administrator of the General Services Administration (GSA) to the Archivist.
+Section nine of the bill transferred responsibility for records management from the Administrator of the General Services Administration (GSA) to the archivist.
 Requires the transfer of records from federal agencies to the National Archives in digital or electronic form to the greatest extent possible.

-Section ten of the bill would prohibit an officer or employee of an executive agency from creating or sending a record using a non-official electronic messaging account unless such officer or employee: (1) copies an official electronic messaging account of the officer or employee in the original creation or transmission of the record, or (2) forwards a complete copy of the record to an official electronic messaging account of the officer or employee not later than 20 days after the original creation or transmission of the record.
+Section ten of the bill prohibits an officer or employee of an executive agency from creating or sending a record using a non-official electronic messaging account unless such officer or employee: (1) copies an official electronic messaging account of the officer or employee in the original creation or transmission of the record, or (2) forwards a complete copy of the record to an official electronic messaging account of the officer or employee not later than 20 days after the original creation or transmission of the record.
 Provides for disciplinary action against an agency officer or employee for an intentional violation of such prohibition.